-insights also emerge.
+Exploring variation within brands with plants located in different countries leads to new insights.
 We show that the patterns of quality differentiation by income of country of manufacture are analogously replicated within brands.
 This finding suggests that the home market effect driving quality differentiation across countries is strong enough to operate even within firms, leading them to geographically split production across plants in different countries to exploit comparative advantage along the quality dimension.
 To the best of our knowledge, this is the first study to empirically demonstrate the comparative advantage of wealthier economies in higher quality versions of goods at such a granular level of production units.
-Importantly, we structure the analysis within a framework that can accommodate the use of both homothetic and nonhomothetic preferences under Khandelwal's (2010) approach, thus circumventing well-known drawbacks of proxying quality with unit values stemming from, for example, variations in input costs or pricing-to-market (see, e.g., Simonovska (2015)).
+Importantly, we structure the analysis within a framework that can accommodate the use of both homothetic and nonhomothetic preferences, thus circumventing well-known drawbacks of proxying quality with unit values stemming from, for example, variations in input costs or pricing-to-market (see, e.g., Simonovska (2015)).